Consistent Manifold Representation for Topological Data Analysis: Convergence of graph Laplacians

 Comparing Theorems \ref{pointwiseLun} and \ref{spectral} we find a surprising result, namely that the optimal $\delta$ for spectral approximation of the operator $\mathcal{L}_{q,\rho}$ is different from the optimal $\delta$ for pointwise approximation.
 To our knowledge this has not been noted before in the literature.
 We find the optimal choice of $\delta$ by balancing the squared bias with the variance of the respective estimators.
 For the optimal pointwise approximation we need $\delta^4 = N^{-1}\delta^{-m-2}$ so the optimal choice is $\delta \propto N^{-1/(m+6)}$ and the combined error of the estimator is then $\mathcal{O}(N^{-2/(m+6)})$.
 In contrast, for optimal spectral approximation we need $\delta^4 = N^{-2}\delta^{-m-2}$ so the optimal choice is and the combined error (bias and standard deviation) is

-The one exception to this rule is the case $m=1$, where the second term in the spectral variance dominates, so that the optimal choice is obtained by setting the two terms in the spectral variance equal which yields $\delta \propto N^{-1/3}$ and the combined error is order $N^{-1}$.
-Since graph Laplacians are most often used spectrally (for example to find low-dimensional coordinates with the diffusion map embedding \cite{diffusion}) this implies that the choice of bandwidth $\delta$ should be significantly smaller than suggested in the literature \cite{SingerEstimate,BH14}.
-We demonstrate this for the cutoff kernel on a circle in the example below.
+The one exception to this rule is the case $m=1$, where the second term in the spectral variance dominates, so that the optimal choice is $\delta \propto N^{-1/3}$ and the combined error is order $N^{-1}$.

+Since graph Laplacians are often used spectrally (for example to find low-dimen\-sional coordinates with the diffusion map embedding \cite{belkin2003laplacian,diffusion}, spectral clustering \cite{NJW,von2008consistency}, applications to time series analysis \cite{GiannakisPNAS,DMDC}, and the spectral exterior calculus \cite{berry2018spectral}) this implies that the choice of bandwidth $\delta$ should be significantly smaller in these applications than suggested in the literature \cite{SingerEstimate,BH14}.
+We demonstrate this for the cutoff kernel on a circle in the example below. {

 \begin{examp}[Pointwise and spectral estimation on the unit circle] \rm We illustrate by example the difference in bandwidth required for pointwise versus spectral approximation that are implied by Theorems \ref{pointwiseLun} and \ref{spectral}.
 Consider data sets consisting of $N\in\{1000,5000,20000\}$ points $\{x_i = (\sin(\theta_i),\cos(\theta_i))^\top \}_{i=1}^{N}$ sampled uniformly from the unit circle and the unnormalized graph Laplacian $c^{-1}L_{\rm un}$ constructed using the cutoff kernel.
 We first chose $\delta=3N^{-1/(m+6)} = 3N^{-1/7}$ (the constant 3 was selected by hand tuning) which is optimal for pointwise estimation of the Laplace-Beltrami operator $\Delta$ as shown in Figure \ref{figureApp}(a)(b).
 Next, we set $\delta=3N^{-1/3}$ which is optimal for spectral estimation as shown in Figure \ref{figureApp}(c)(d).
 This demonstrates how spectral estimation is optimal for a much smaller value of $\delta$ that pointwise estimation.
 Despite the extremely poor pointwise estimation when $\delta =3N^{-1/3}$, the spectral estimation, which involves an integrated quantity, is superior using this significantly smaller value of $\delta$.
-Notice that the relative error in the eigenvalues increases as the eigenvalues increase, this phenomenon is explained at the end of the next section.
+Notice that the relative error in the eigenvalues increases as the eigenvalues increase.
+This phenomenon is explained at the end of the next section.

 In general we only know that the optimal choice is $\delta \propto N^{-2/(m+6)}$ for $m>1$ and $\delta \propto N^{-1/3}$ for $m=1$, and the constants for the optimal choice are quite complex.
 However, this does indicate the correct order of magnitude for $\delta$, especially for large data sets.
 Figure \ref{figureApp} dramatically illustrates the differences in optimal pointwise and optimal spectral estimation.
 As mentioned above, graph Laplacians are often used for spectral approximation, so previous analyses which tune $\delta$ for optimal pointwise estimation \cite{SingerEstimate,BH14} are misleading for many applications.